 Policy Leaders Fellow, Centre for Science and Policy

-She worked in Defra since November 2015, joining as the Group Director of Strategy, and coordinating work on the domestic consequences of Brexit for Defra since the referendum in 2016.
+Emily Miles is the Chief Executive Officer of the Food Standards Agency.
+She took up the role in September 2019 after moving from Defra where she had worked since 2015, joining as the Group Director of Strategy, and later coordinating work on the domestic consequences of Brexit as acting Director-General for the EU Exit Delivery Group.

 She took a career break from 2010 to 2011, in part to spend more time with her two young children.
 During this period, she was also a Winston Churchill Fellow, travelling to the USA, Canada and India.
 She published her findings as an InsideOut report, Collaborative Working, for the Institute for Government, where she was a Whitehall Fellow in 2011.

 Between 1999 and 2017 Emily was a trustee of the Joseph Rowntree Charitable Trust, including a stint as vice-chair.
 She is a member of the Religious Society of Friends (Quakers) in Britain.

 Emily holds a Masters in the international law of armed conflict and international criminal justice from the University of Nottingham, and a degree in English from the University of Cambridge.